José Antonio Gali Fayad

-José Antonio Gali Fayad (/es/; born November 25, 1959) is a Mexican politician affiliated to the PAN.
-He was the Governor of Puebla and previously served as the municipal president of Puebla City from 2014 to 2016.
+José Antonio Gali Fayad (/es/; born November 25, 1959) is a Mexican politician affiliated to the National Action Party (PAN).
+He was the governor of Puebla and previously served as the municipal president of Puebla from 2014 to 2016.

 Life

 Gali was born the oldest of six siblings.
 While in high school, he met his wife, Alma Dinorah López Gargallo; they married in 1982 and have three children.
 He studied economics and international relations at the Universidad de las Américas Puebla and obtained his master's and doctorate degrees in administration from the National Public Administration Institute.
 Gali then went to work in the textile industry, managing several companies, and later as an advisor and auditor; he also served as the deputy director of Cine de las Américas and the director of the Red Nacional Canal 13.

 From 2011 to 2013, Gali served as Secretary of Infrastructure in the state government under Rafael Moreno Valle Rosas.